 No specific technique fulfills the exact requirements of a specific would closure.

 Here are some guidelines for the inexperienced to help you decide on which suturing technique to use.

 Interrupted sutures are sutures that are placed and tied individually.
 For the inexperienced this is the preferred technique due to its ability to close a wound cleanly and securely.
-If infection occurs in one part of the wound only a few interrupted sutures need be removed to treat the wound while the other sutures remain intact.
+If infection occurs in one part of the wound only a few interrupted sutures need be removed to treat the wound leaving other sutures intact.
 The downside is that interrupted sutures take considerably more time to place than continuous sutures.

 Interrupted sutures with buried knots

 The (vertical) ‘Figure of 8 suture’ is a combination of a subcutaneous and a surface skin suture.
 Use this suture to save a bit of time when closing a long incision.
-In essence, it is a “combo-interrupted subcutaneous and skin closure suture”.
+In essence, it is a “combo-interrupted subcutaneous and skin closure suture.”